karan-kapoor90/namswan/_posts/January/2020-01-20-eggless-chocolate-cake.md

 ## Method

-1.Beat Oil and sugar, add curd and beat well.
+1. Beat Oil and sugar, add curd and beat well.
 2. Add dry ingredients and beat.
 3. Line cake tin with oil and maida.
 4. Bake at 180 degrees for 20 minutes.